An intensive professional development training course on

 What are the Goals?

-By the end of this training course, participants will be able to:
+By the end of this Design Criteria in Instrumentation Engineering Training Course, participants will be able to:

 Who is this Training Course for?

-This training course is suitable to a wide range of professionals but will greatly benefit:
+This training course will greatly benefit:

-• Design teams
+• Design teams involved in project execution

-• Budgeting and financial staff
+• Budgeting and financial staff supporting instrumentation procurement

-• Team leaders, supervisors and foremen
+• Team leaders, supervisors, and foremen engaged in operational decision-making

 How will this Training Course be Presented?